webmaster442/ultimatedotnetcheatsheet/cheatsheet.md

 Globaly means that the tool is installed to the users profile, instead of the current project/solution.

 ## Usefull tools

+* **dotnet-ef**

+	The command-line interface (CLI) tools for Entity Framework Core perform design-time development tasks.
+For example, they create migrations, apply migrations, and generate code for a model based on an existing database.
+The commands are an extension to the cross-platform dotnet command, which is part of the .NET Core SDK.
+These tools work with .NET Core projects.
+Install with: `dotnet tool install --global dotnet-ef`

 * **csharprepl**